tduarte/Pipoca/README.md

    - Choose your target language from 20+ options
    - Select an AI model (installed models + recommended options)
    - Toggle auto-save to automatically name files with language codes
 - Click "Start Translation" and watch the magic happen! ✨

+## 🔒 Sandbox & Portals

+- File access: Pipoca uses Flatpak portals exclusively.
+It cannot see your filesystem unless you pick a file/folder in an open/save dialog or drop a file onto the window.
+Drag-and-drop also goes through the document portal.
+- Open/Save: The app uses `Gtk.FileDialog`, which is portal-aware.
+You’ll be prompted to choose the input `.srt` and where to save the translated file.
+- Network: The app connects only to your local Ollama service at `127.0.0.1:11434`.
+No subtitle content is sent to remote servers.

 ## 🛠️ Development